palak1031/blindhelp/README.md

- Accessible Vision Hub
+Accessible Vision Hub – Empowering the Visually Impaired Project Overview
+Accessible Vision Hub is a responsive and accessibility-centered website created to support blind and visually impaired individuals.
+It provides audio guides, braille learning tools, and a safe online community space — ensuring inclusivity and ease of use for all users.
+The project emphasizes empathy-driven design and smooth accessibility features.

+Problem Statement
+Building an accessible, inclusive, and interactive website that helps visually impaired users access learning resources, audio content, and supportive communities online.

+Objectives
-**Accessible Vision Hub** is a heartfelt project created to support **blind and visually impaired individuals**.
+Create a user-friendly and accessible website for visually impaired users.
-It’s more than just a website — it’s a space filled with **audio stories, braille learning tools, and community warmth**.
-Built with empathy, simplicity, and accessibility at its core.

-What You’ll Find Here
-Audio Guides — Calming and inspiring narrations to enjoy
-Braille Tools & Tutorials — Learn step by step with confidence
-Community Stories — Real experiences that touch your heart
-Dark / Light Mode — Choose what feels comfortable for your eyes
-Responsive Design — Looks great on mobile, tablet, and desktop
-Smooth Scrolling — Move through sections with ease
-Contact Form — Reach out and share your thoughts with us

-Built With
+Provide essential tools such as audio guides, braille resources, and community forums.
+Enhance usability with a clean layout, audio narration, and dark mode support.

+Features
+Dark/Light Mode Toggle for comfort and accessibility.
+Audio Guides for better user experience.
+Testimonials & Community Support Section.
+Contact Form with form validation and smooth scrolling Fully responsive and mobile-friendly interface.

+Technology Stack
-- HTML5 for structure
+HTML5
-- CSS3 for design
-- JavaScript for interactivity
+CSS3 (Animations, Transitions, Grid Layouts) JavaScript (Form validation & Dark mode toggle)

+Conclusion
+Accessible Vision Hub focuses on promoting digital accessibility and inclusivity.
+Through empathetic design and thoughtful features, it supports visually impaired users in engaging with digital content more easily and independently.